hyejin5/Spectrum-Aware-Illumination-Estimation-Using-Multispectral-Image/README.md

-# Conv3DFormer for Color Constancy
+# Spectrum Aware Illumination Estimation Using Multispectral Image

-3D Convolutional Transformer for hyperspectral illumination estimation.
+This is repository for our paper "Spectrum Aware Illumination Estimation Using Multispectral Image".
-Estimates 36-channel illumination spectra from 15-channel hyperspectral images.
+The work is to estimate 36-channel illumination spectra from 15-channel hyperspectral images.

 ## Dataset